jonathanbridges/twitter-geotrends/README.md

 ##### Architecture and Technologies

-* Vanilla JS for game logic.
+* Vanilla JS, HTML5, CSS3
+  * Primary logic and design
+* d3
-* D3 for data visualization
+  * Data visualization
-  * Justification
 * Node.js
   * Avoid CORS issues for calls to the Twitter `Trends` and `Search` API endpoints